-We talked a lot about it in this article, however, here are the exact steps necessary for YouTube in particular:
+We talked a lot about it in this article about downgrading apps with APKs, however, here are the exact steps necessary for YouTube in particular:

 - Uninstall YouTube completely or uninstall updates.

-- Navigate to APK Mirror, here.
+- Navigate to APK Mirror.
 Have in mind that this is perfectly secure and that these apps are not meddled with.

 - Download an older version of the YouTube app.
 Make sure to stick to recent versions to avoid compatibility issues but avoid the latest version.
 Alternatively, if you are on the latest Android version, try the latest Beta or even Alpha.